 In January 2016, the Company invested an additional \$1,260,000 in preferred shares of Topgolf.
 In February 2016, Topgolf announced that Providence Equity Partners L.L.C. ("Providence Equity") made a significant minority preferred stock investment in Topgolf (the "Providence Equity Investment").
-In connection with the Providence Equity Investment, Topgolf used a portion of the proceeds it received to repurchase shares from its existing shareholders, other than Providence Equity (the "Topgolf Repurchase Program").
+As required by the terms of the Providence Equity Investment, Topgolf used a portion of the proceeds it received to repurchase shares from its existing shareholders, other than Providence Equity (the "Topgolf Repurchase Program").
 In April 2016, the Company sold approximately 10.0% or \$5,767,000 (on a cost basis) of its preferred shares in Topgolf under the Topgolf Repurchase Program for \$23,429,000, which reduced the Company's total investment to \$48,808,000, and the Company's ownership percentage to approximately 15.0%.
-In connection with this sale, during the three months ended June 30, 2016, the Company recognized a gain of approximately \$17,662,000 in other income (expense).
+In connection with this sale, during the second quarter of 2016, the Company recognized a gain of approximately \$17,662,000 in other income (expense).

-Based upon the transactions described above, the Company estimates that the fair value of its Topgolf shares was within the range of \$207,000,000 to \$217,000,000 immediately after the Providence Equity Investment and the Topgolf Repurchase Program.
-This fair value estimate is based solely upon the valuations and pricing in the Providence Equity Investment and related Topgolf Repurchase Program.
-No discount has been attributed to this fair value estimate for any preferred terms, including any shareholder, governance or other rights provided to Providence Equity that may differ from those held by the Company, and no premium has been attributed to this fair value estimate for any incremental value that might otherwise apply in the case of a change in control transaction (e.g. an initial public offering or sale of Topgolf).
+Following the completion of the Providence Equity Investment and the Topgolf Repurchase Program, the Company estimated that the fair value of its Topgolf shares was within the range of \$207,000,000 to \$217,000,000.
+This fair value estimate was based solely upon the valuations and pricing in the Providence Equity Investment and related Topgolf Repurchase Program.
+No discount was attributed to this fair value estimate for any preferred terms, including any shareholder, governance or other rights provided to Providence Equity that may differ from those held by the Company, and no premium was attributed to this fair value estimate for any incremental value that might otherwise apply in the case of a change in control transaction (e.g. an initial public offering or sale of Topgolf).
 The Company's Topgolf shares are illiquid and there is no assurance that the Company could sell its shares for the estimated fair value, or at all.
-Further, this estimate represents the fair value as of a point in time immediately after the Providence Equity Investment.
-The future value of the Company's shares may differ materially from the estimated fair value.
-The current or future fair value will be affected by many factors, including the availability of interested and willing buyers, the future performance of the Topgolf business, Topgolf's future capital structure, potential future dilution, and private and public equity market valuations and market conditions.
-In the absence of the Providence Equity Investment, it would not have been practicable for the Company to estimate the fair value of its Topgolf shares and there is no assurance that the Company will be able to estimate the fair value of its Topgolf shares in the future.
-As the fair value range was derived from the private placement transaction described above, it is categorized within Level 3 of the fair value hierarchy (see Note 11).
+Further, this estimate represents the fair value as of a point in time immediately after the Providence Equity Investment and the Topgolf Repurchase Program.
+Since that time, Topgolf has continued with its new site development plans, including the opening of its flagship site in Las Vegas, Nevada.
+The value of the Company's shares is significantly affected by the number of sites opened by Topgolf and, as a result, the range in fair value of the Company's Topgolf shares discussed above may not be indicative of the current fair value of the Company's investment in Topgolf.
+The current or future value of the Company's shares may differ materially from the previously estimated fair value.
+In addition to the number of new Topgolf sites opened, the current or future fair value will be affected by many factors, including the availability of interested and willing buyers, the future performance of the Topgolf business, Topgolf's future capital structure, potential future dilution, and private and public equity market valuations and market conditions.
+In the absence of the Providence Equity Investment, it would not have been practicable for the Company to estimate the fair value of its Topgolf shares.
+In the absence of another transaction indicative of fair market value, the Company does not anticipate that it will be practicable on a cost-benefit basis to estimate the fair value of its Topgolf shares in the future.
+As the fair value range was derived from the private placement transaction described above, it is categorized within Level 3 of the fair value hierarchy (see Note 12).